About

-Robert Mulraney is a cave photographer living in Dublin.
-He is largely self-taught and has had an interest in photography that started in childhood.
-He shoots in both digital and film, and is particularly drawn to low light photography.
+Robert Mulraney is a speleologist, archaeologist and ecologist from Dublin.
+As a photographer, he is largely self-taught, with an interest going back to childhood.
+He shoots both digital and film, and is particularly drawn to low light photography.
 He captures a broad range of subject matters including night-time, flash, landscape and urban exploration photography.

 He began caving in 2012 and started taking his camera into caves within a year.
-The challenging but rewarding nature of cave photography captivated his interest, and he began a cave photography page in 2014.
-Since then the project has evolved from an on-line cave diary into a mission to document the unseen beauty of Irish caves.
-Robert enjoys writing and his texts accompanying the photos reflect his interests in the speleological, geological and historic elements unique to each cave.
+The challenging but rewarding nature of cave photography captivated his interest, and he began a basic cave photography website in 2014.
+Since then the project has seen a revamp with an equal emphases placed on Robert’s other love, that of writing.
+This can be seen in many website entries which contain original research on archaeology, geology, history, and folklore, in artciles not published elsewhere.

 Prints of many of my photographs are available upon request.